BeejLuig/philly-keyspots/README.md

 This app uses the [Leaflet](http://leafletjs.com/) for it's map.
 After cloning the repository, you must get an API key from Leaflet.
 In the main project folder, create a file called `env.js`.
 Inside, type: `export default "<YOUR-TOKEN-HERE>"`

+You can see a live version of this app [here](http://bjcantlupe.com/philly-keyspots)
+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>